Lin (surname): Name origin

-King Zhou of Shang (reigned 1154 to 1122 BC), the last king of the Shang dynasty, had three uncles advising him and his administration.
+Di Xin (reigned 1154 to 1122 BC), the last king of the Shang dynasty, had three uncles advising him and his administration.
 The king's uncles were Prince Bi Gan, Prince Jizi, and Prince Weizi.
 Together the three princes were known as "The Three Kind-Hearted Men of Shang" in the kingdom.
-Prince Bi Gan was the son of King Wen Ding; he was the brother of King Zhou's father and, thus, was King Zhou's uncle, and served as the prime minister of the Kingdom of Shang.
+Prince Bi Gan was the son of King Wen Ding; he was the brother of Di Xin's father and, thus, was Di Xin's uncle, and served as the prime minister of the Kingdom of Shang.

-King Zhou was a cruel king, but his three uncles could not persuade him to change his ways.
+Di Xin was a cruel king, but his three uncles could not persuade him to change his ways.
 Failing in their duty to advise the king, Prince Weizi resigned.
 Prince Jizi faked insanity and was relieved of his post.
 Only Prince Bi Gan stayed on to continue advising the king to change his ways.
 "Servants who are afraid of being killed and refrain from telling the truth are not righteous" he said.
 This put him in danger of incurring the king's wrath.
 Prince Bi Gan stayed at the palace for three days and nights to try to persuade the blood-thirsty and immoral king to mend his ways.

 The stubborn king would not relent and had Prince Bi Gan arrested for treason.
 Upon hearing this, his pregnant wife escaped into the forest and went into labor there.
 With no one to help her, she gave birth to a boy in the rocky cave in the forest, in a place called Chang Lin (長林).

-Before long, King Zhou of Shang was overthrown by Ji Fa, the Count of the West (Western Shang).
+Before long, Di Xin was overthrown by Ji Fa, the Count of the West (Western Shang).
 Ji Fa established a new dynasty named the Zhou dynasty and became the King Wu of Zhou.
 King Wu knew about the courageous prime minister Prince Bi Gan and sought his wife and child.
 When he found them, he honoured them in respect of Prince Bi Gan.
 The mother and child were restored to the Shang royal family.
 King Wu of Zhou conferred the surname Lin (meaning forest) and the Dukedom of Bo'ling on Prince Bi Gan's son, Lin (Lim/Lam) Jian (林坚), ennobled as the Duke of Bo'ling.